 - Knowledge of the general (socio-)historical context and the ability to locate sociolinguistic research and debate in general and European and Baltic-Sea region research.

 - Awareness of present societal, cultural and linguistic settings.

 - Interdisciplinary methodological skills.

-The graduates of the programme can expect to find employment in the following fields:
+The market and job trends signal the demand for versatile specialists in multilingualism issues, and the graduates of this program can expect to find employment in the following fields:

-- Counselling on multilingualism issues at political and cultural institutions, including the EU institutions;
+- Counseling on multilingualism issues at political and cultural institutions, including the EU institutions.

-- Counselling and teaching on multilingualism issues in educational institutions of all levels;
+- Counseling and analytical teaching on multilingualism issues in educational institutions of all levels.

-- Counselling business and finance organizations in issues involving multilingualism and regional and economic cooperation;
+- Counseling business and finance organizations in issues involving multilingualism and regional and economic cooperation.

 - Various international, national and regional public and private sector institutions and projects concerned with multilingualism, language planning and policy.